wozt/PINN_display_patch_GPI_CASE_2W/README.md

  <p>-x is escape (that lead to a choice of os to boot)</p>

- For more information or custom Controls just read and/or edit Microsoft_X-Box_360_pad_8A_11B.json
+ For more informations or custom Controls just read and/or edit Microsoft_X-Box_360_pad_8A_11B.json

 <h1>HELP NEEDED</h1>
 for now i was unable to boot any of a proper linux desktop on this thing